 Marketing works for some authors.
 For me, after studying the origins and expected practices of marketing I prefer promotions and brand communications.
 Brand communications and promotions require more patience than marketing.
 Patience requires funding from a source outside of your book revenue.

 Working in technical communication provides access to fun ways to introduce books to readers.
 Building spaces to connect with readers on and off my website.
 Focusing on establishing authentic connections with readers is not going to be easy or fast.
-Having an unrelated source of income makes it possible to invest the time needed to build a connection with readers authentic to who I am as an author.
+Having an unrelated source of income makes it possible to invest the time needed to build a connection with readers authentic to who I am as an and author.

 Nerdy Wordy GiG PowHer News

 Get exclusive goodies, freebies, and special event access